sybernix/lang-exchange-lk/docs/thesis.md

-#### 3.1.3 Third Cycle
+#### 3.3.3 Third Cycle

-Third cycle of development was performed to add message translation feature.
+Third cycle of development was performed to add message translation features.
 Google Translate API was chosen for this feature since it is the most accurate [20] and it was the only one that had support for Sinhala language translation.
 In order to use Google Translate API, we first need to create a Google Cloud user account and create a project.
-After providing billing details we need to enable Translate API for the aforementioned project and then generate an GOOGLE_API_KEY that we use authenticate our REST API calls.
+After providing billing details we need to enable the Translate API for the aforementioned project and then generate a GOOGLE_API_KEY that we use to authenticate our REST API calls.

 You can send your request in the following format,